What is Creative Writing Club?

 Where is the submit button?

-You will only see the submit button if you are signed in – then it will magically appear.
+You will only see the submit button if you are signed in – then it will appear as if by magic.

 I’ve submitted but I can’t see my story?